 There are different requirements for International students who wish to intern.
 You should see the Director of Career Services for details, and you should also consult with International Place.

 What if my question isn’t answered here?

 Make an appointment to meet with a Career Counselor in person.
 Visit ClaremontConnect to schedule an appointment.

 How can I get an internship if I have no experience?

 Employers value skills developed through academic work, Clinic projects, volunteer experiences, extracurricular experiences, or other experiences which demonstrate skills useful in work.
-Not all of these skills are job type specific; some of these skills are general such as communication skills and analytical skills, and can transfer to different settings.
+Not all of these skills are job-type specific; some of these skills are general, such as communication skills and analytical skills, and can transfer to different settings.
 On campus student jobs can demonstrate to employers that you have been a successful employee.
-Obtaining internships and is another great way to bridge this gap.

 What can I do to increase my chances of finding a good internship?